HarisK03/couleur.io/README.md

 ### Hex Color Code ###

-Hovering over the hex color code will display the same code as a tooltip.
+Hovering over the hex color code will display the same code as the tooltip.
 Clicking the text will open a webpage with the color code on https://www.color-hex.com/.

 ## Roadmap ##